AdguardTeam/AdGuardDNS/doc/environment.md

 ## <a href="#RULESTAT_URL" id="RULESTAT_URL" name="RULESTAT_URL">`RULESTAT_URL`</a>

-The URL to send filtering rule list statistics to.
+The HTTP(S) URL to send filtering rule list statistics to.
 If empty or unset, the collection of filtering rule statistics is disabled.
 See the [external HTTP API requirements section][ext-rulestat] on the expected format of the response.

 **Default:** **Unset.**